kanakukko123/Pihole-with-salt/README.md

       $ cd teamspeak3-server_linux_amd64
       $ sudo mv * /home/teamspeak
       $ sudo rmdir teamspeak3-server_linux_amd64/

+Now Teamspeak3-server should be installed and moved to /home/teamspeak/

+Teamspeak3 needs me to accept a license so lets do that next.

+      $ sudo touch .ts3server_license_accpeted

+continues...
 ## Init.sls
 Under work.
 It will create the user and the server and then make a password for it